Kampfkarren/selene/docs/src/contributing.md

 - A `Config` associated type that defines what the configuration format is expected to be.
 Whatever you pass must be [deserializable](https://serde.rs/).
 - An `Error` associated type that implements [`std::error::Error`](https://doc.rust-lang.org/std/error/trait.Error.html).
 This is used if configurations can be invalid (such as a parameter only being a number within a range).
 Most of the time, configurations cannot be invalid (other than deserializing errors, which are handled by selene), and so you can set this to [`std::convert::Infallible`](https://doc.rust-lang.org/std/convert/enum.Infallible.html).
 - A `new` function with the signature `fn new(config: Self::Config) -> Result<Self, Self::Error>`.
 With the selene CLI, this is called once.
-- A `pass` function with the signature `fn pass(&self, ast: &full_moon::ast::Ast, context: &Context) -> Vec<Diagnostic>`.
-The `ast` argument is the Full Moon representation of the code, and the context provides optional additional information, such as the standard library being used.
+- A `pass` function with the signature `fn pass(&self, ast: &full_moon::ast::Ast, context: &Context, ast_context: &AstContext) -> Vec<Diagnostic>`.
+The `ast` argument is the full-moon representation of the code.
+The `context` argument provides optional additional information, such as the standard library being used.
+The `ast_context` argument provides context specific to that AST, such as its scopes.
 Any `Diagnostic` structs returned here are displayed to the user.
 - A `severity` function with the signature `fn severity(&self) -> Severity`.
 Returns either `Severity::Error` or `Severity::Warning`.
 Use `Error` if the code is positively impossible to be correct.
 The `&self` is only provided due to limitations of Rust--the function should be completely constant and pure.
 - A `rule_type` function with the signature `fn rule_type(&self) -> RuleType`.
 Returns either `Complexity`, `Correctness`, `Performance`, or `Style`.
 So far not used for anything.
 Has the same gotcha as `severity` in relation to `&self`.